shannonhouck/psi4fockci/README.md

 Currently, the molecule and alpha/beta specifications are set in the input file.

-To run a calculation, for example, on the septet state of N2, with -2a/+2b, you would edit the input.dat file like so:
+To run an SF-CAS/STO-3G calculation, for example, on the septet state of N2, with -2a/+2b, you would edit the input.dat file like so:

 ```
 import spinflip
-from spinflip import sf_cas, sf_cas1
+from spinflip import sf_cas

 # setting up molecule
 n2 = psi4.core.Molecule.create_molecule_from_string("""